vanessaklee/akin/README.md

 ### Substring Double Metaphone

-Iterate over the cartesian product of the two lists sending each element through the Double Metaphone using all strictness match_levels until a true value is found in the list of returned booleans from the Double Metaphone algorithm.
+Iterate over the cartesian product of the two lists sending each element through the Double Metaphone using all strictness levels until a true value is found in the list of returned booleans from the Double Metaphone algorithm.
 Return the percentage of true values found.
 If true is never returned, return 0.
 Increases
 accuracy for search terms containing more than one word.